angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 | `-g`                        | The generator to use (here: `typescript-angular`)         |
 | `-o`                        | The output directory for the generated code               |

-These are the bare minimum arguments required arguments.
+These are the bare minimum arguments required.
 With this, you'll get:

 - Typed Angular services for each REST resource